 We use 128-bit encryption on all data transfer.
 Human health test data can be stored in a HIPAA-compliant database.

 Our data management system is cloud-based and easily integrated with other cloud-based systems.
 We work with customers to identify an EHR of choice and then go to that EHR to request an API for that customer’s case.

-Yes, we have an API with the capabilities of customizing the Biomeme web portal and mobile app to fit your data management needs.
+Yes, we have an API that will allow you or your organization to create apps to fit your data management needs.